Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Introduction

 As LLMs are applied to longer-term reasoning scenarios~\citep{metr}, it is important to understand whether they, like humans, can also generate a useful test-time curriculum by asking the right stepping stone questions.
 In this work, we propose a straightforward framework, ARQ (\textbf{A}sking the \textbf{R}ight \textbf{Q}uestions), to study this question from both inference and post-training perspectives.
 As shown in \cref{fig:method}, ARQ consists of two LLM-based modules with distinct roles: a \textit{question generator} $\phi$ and a \textit{problem solver} $\pi$.
-Given a target problem $x$, instead of directly producing a solution $y \sim \pi(x)$, ARQ first generates a stepping-stone problem $z \sim \phi(x)$.
-It then samples a solution $y_{z} \sim \pi(z)$ to the stepping stone and finally solves the target problem using $(z, y_{z})$ as in-context examples, i.e., $y \sim \pi(x; z, y_{z})$.
+Given a target problem $x$, instead of directly producing a solution $y \sim \pi(x)$, ARQ first generates a stepping stone problem $z \sim \phi(x)$.
+It then samples a solution $y_{z} \sim \pi(z)$ to the stepping stone and finally solves the target problem with $(z, y_{z})$ in the context, i.e., $y \sim \pi(x; z, y_{z})$.
 For simplicity, we do not use more advanced techniques for the LLM-based solver $\pi$, such as majority voting, since they are complementarity to our method.
 We instead focus only on the question generator $\phi$ to study whether asking the right questions \textit{in isolation} can improve a given solver’s success rate on challenging tasks.